 The Bottom Line

 The food offers a decent variety, with around 90 choices in total, and the nutritional approach is sound.
 The taste isn’t bad either, if you don’t mind pre-packaged foods.
 Another plus is that there are no points, carb counting, or banned foods on Jenny.
 But the high cost of the food should be considered before committing to the diet.
 Remember to keep in mind that you will also have to pay your supermarket for the required fruit, veggies, and dairy.
 There can be hidden fees that rack up over time such as shipping and membership charges.
 The dieting consultations are a helpful component for some, and Jenny’s additional online resources give the program a reasonable shot at working for many people.

 At a glance: Is Jenny Craig right for you?

-You get bored easily eating the same foods over and over.
+- You get bored easily eating the same foods over and over.
 The variety isn't great if you plan to be using the program for more than 60 days.